international employment law firm alliance L&E Global

 Holidays and Annual Leave

-Employees are entitled to a minimum of thirty (30) days of paid vacation per year.
+Employees are entitled to a minimum of thirty calendar (30) days of paid vacation per year.
 This can be improved by contract or collective agreement.
 In addition, there are fourteen (14) public non-working days per year, which may differ slightly by region.

 Sickness and Disability Leave

-In the case of disability of the child or the adopted child or foster care child, the suspension of the contract for maternity leave and partner leave will have an additional duration of two weeks, one for each parent.
-Whoever, for reasons of legal custody, needs to be in charge of the direct care of a child under twelve years of age, or a person with a physical or sensorial disability who does not perform any paid activity, shall have the right to a reduction of their working day, with the proportional decrease in salary between, at least, an eighth, and at most, half of its duration.
+In the case of disability of the child or the adopted child or foster care child, the suspension of the contract for maternity leave and paternity (now ‘childbirth, adoption and foster care for adoption leave’) leave will have an additional duration of two weeks, one for each parent.
+Whoever, for reasons of legal custody, needs to be in charge of the direct care of a child under twelve years of age or a person with a physical or sensorial disability who does not perform any paid activity shall have the right to a reduction of their working day, with the proportional decrease in salary between at least an eighth and at most half of its duration.
+Employees shall also have the right to a leave of not more than two years, unless a greater period is established by a Collective Bargaining Agreement, in order to attend to the care of a family member up to the second degree of consanguinity or affinity who, for reasons of age, accident, illness or handicap, cannot fend for themselves and who does not perform any paid activity.

-Any Other Required or Typically Provided Leave(s)
+Other Required or Typically Provided Leave(s)

 Pensions: Mandatory and Typically Provided